IDArnhem/the-interaction-myth/PITCHME.md

 +++
 A person normally experiences most software interfaces available today through two channels:

 - She reads and interprets pictures on a screen
 - She points and pushes at things _represented_ on the screen.

-  This can be by using a mouse as a proxy finger, or since the popularization of touch screens by directly using their finger to touch a capacitive screen.
+Note: This can be by using a mouse as a proxy finger, or since the popularization of touch screens by directly using their finger to touch a capacitive screen.
 +++
 Software interface design primarily involves the design of two kinds of artifacts:

 - pictures
 - and things to push

 (for the purpose of this discussion we shall consider websites, web apps and mobile app to be _a kind of software interface_)
 +++
 ## Designing Pictures
 is traditionally the realm of **Graphic Design**, the aim of which is to convey a message on a two-dimensional surface.